hannahmalm/running/notes.md

     require ‘sinatra/activerecord/rake’ #loads Rake tasks
 8. Create DB migration
     - for every table created, create a corresponding model class in models director, and a controller
     - Could use corneal scaffold NAME to set up folder structure and delete out spec file
+    - Created Users table - Every user should have a unique username and password digest
+    - Create Log table - Every log should have a date, userid, etc.
+        - have foreign key of user id
+    - Rake db:migrate

 9. Models - The logic of the web app.
 This is where data is manipulated/saved
+    - User has many logs
+    - User has secure password
+    - Logs belong to Users
 10. Views - The front end of the user facing part of the application.
 Has CSS, HTML, and Javascript.
 This is the only thing the user interacts with directly
 11. Controllers - Go between for models and views - relays data from the view to the model and then back to the view
 12. View --> Controller --> Model --> Controller --> View